 Dental X-rays are extremely safe.
 The amount of radiation you are exposed to when we take X-rays is very small – equal to or less than the total amount of radiation you encounter in your day-to-day life, in fact.
 Advances in dentistry have led to increasing lower amounts of radiation, making X-rays safer and safer as technology progresses.
 Additionally, federal law requires that X-ray machines be checked for safety and accuracy every 2 years, ensuring that you are never exposed to unsafe and unhealthy elements.

 Why do I need to visit the dentist regularly?

-Regular visits with our dentists and team help you avoid developing dental problems.
+Regular visits with our dentist and team help you avoid developing dental problems.
 Most routine checkups are all about preventive care – ensuring that your mouth is clean and healthy and that there are no developing dental problems.
 Regular dental appointments also allow us to monitor your oral health, and quickly provide treatments when a problem does develop.

 What is periodontal disease?

 Periodontal disease, also known as gum disease, is a condition where infection and inflammation occur in your gum tissue.
 It is caused by an accumulation of harmful bacteria in your mouth, and if untreated will eventually cause gum recession, deterioration of your bone tissue, and tooth loss.
 Periodontal disease can be prevented through good oral hygiene and regular dental appointments.
-Our dentists can also provide you with treatments to help halt the disease and restore your oral health.
+Our dentist can also provide you with treatments to help halt the disease and restore your oral health.